-For example, when OffsetX is set to 8, the first readout pixel is the 9th pixel.
+For example, when Offset is set to 8 and OffsetY is set to 5, the first readout pixel is the 9th pixel on line 6.

 Binning Function

 Related Setting Items: ImageFormatControl

 The Binning function allows you to combine the signal values of clusters of adjacent pixels to create improved virtual pixels.
 Using the function results in images with a lower pixel resolution and higher sensitivity in summing mode (Sum) or reduced noise in averaging mode (Average).